pewkodi/USMT-Python-GUI/README.md

 The migration file is encrypted with aes_256.

 Copy the xmls from repo to usmt folder so helper exe can use them properly.

+Log Button shows what is happening with usmt and files in use.(like tail function)